 If you haven’t already, check out the resources in the above Inspiration section.
 Those videos, books, and farmer’s markets not only provided me with inspiration, but invaluable knowledge.
 They’ll help get you that much closer to your dream homestead.

-- When we’re first starting and we’re not seeing results
+- We’re first starting and not seeing results

-- When we’ve had some success, but inspiration and knowledge fail and we feel like giving up
+- We’ve had some success, but inspiration and knowledge fail us and we feel like giving up

 There comes a time in most of our lives when we’re so beat down we can’t pick ourselves back up.
-Community bypasses this—picking us up so we can keep going.
+Community bypasses this—lifting us up again so we can keep going.

-Of course, once you’re back on your feet, help out others in your communities.
-Not only will you make some friends, but you’ll have support when you need it again!
+Of course, once you’re back on your feet, help others in your community.
+You’ll not only have the satisfaction of helping others, but you’ll make friends and have support again when you need it!

-Here are some quick ways you can get started with community:
+Here are some quick ways you can get started with a homesteading community:

-- Join the Couch to Homestead Facebook Group (and say hi!)
+- Hop in the Couch to Homestead Facebook Group (and say hi!)

 - Talk to customers and vendors at your local farmer’s market

 - Join Abundance Plus

-I recently started the Couch to Homestead Facebook Group.
-I’m also active in Abundance Plus along with 14,000 other homesteaders.
+For me, I recently started the Couch to Homestead Facebook Group.
+I’m also active in Abundance Plus (pictured above) along with 14,000+ other homesteaders.
 Feel free to join one or both!